The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/openers.md

 Seraph is a niche prepull action to consider since it requires some weird timing to still allow the user to Dissipate.
 It’s also combined with not allowing us to re-summon Seraph for the first bit of the fight.
 However, with that said, there are still conditions with a lot of party damage that happens early in a fight, but said fight then doesn’t have additional burst incoming damage for a while afterward that allows us to consider this.

 Lastly, potions.
 Use these at -4s prepull so that the animation lock is resolved accordingly and we can begin casting Broil prepull.
-As of the last update to this guide, the current best potion for Scholars to use are Grade 2 Tinctures of Mind.
+The current best potion for Scholars to use are Grade 4 Tinctures of Mind.